danielkinguk/discovery/README.md

 However, the different parts of the problem space lead to considering the distinction between mandatory base information which is likely to be static or semi-static, and more dynamic information that could be changing frequently and which is likely to cause scaling and stability issues for a discovery system.

+Many discovery techniques exist today, and work has progressed beyond the discovery of simple web sites.
+This work effort will examine new types of entities and their special needs with respect to discovery and contrast them with state of the art discovery tools and mechanisms.
+Applicability will include the discovery of AI agents, but will also seek to generalise discovery to "entities" as defined here.

 This work effort seeks to solve the following questions:
 - How is an entity classified with respect to its function, origin, location, and type?
 - How is an entity communicated with?